rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 The following commands apply to the current track that VoiceOver is focused on.
 This means the track name must be under the VoiceOver cursor, and the user should not be interacted with anything inside the track.

-Note: The inspector must be disabled to type anywhere in Pro Tools.
+Note: The inspector must be disabled to use first-letter navigation in pop-up menus in Pro Tools.

 Where 2 actions are listed, double tapping the key will perform the second action.